Are you a chiropractor seeking help with your marketing? Work with an experienced chiropractic copywriter.

 In fact, it seems there are chiropractors in every shopping plaza and office park.
 And more are coming — young, new, hungry chiropractors with lower rates and longer hours looking to build their practice with patients who might otherwise go to yours.

-General practitioners, orthopedists, massage therapists, acupuncturists and physical therapists all manage to persuade patients who might otherwise go to chiropractors that they are the specialist who can cure them.
+All of these healthcare professionals manage to persuade patients who might otherwise go to chiropractors that they are the specialist who can best cure them.

 To increase revenue you can either attract new patients to your chiropractic practice or get more business from your existing clientele.
 Better yet, do both!